Angkor Wat - Birding Cambodia

 UPDATE:

-White-winged Duck has not been seen for a long time, so we are currently making changes in the program.
-Looks like we shall replace it for a site with Coral-billed Ground-Cuckoo instead.
-Details to follow.
+White-winged Duck has not been seen for a long time, so we have made changes in the program.
+We shall replace it with a site for Coral-billed Ground-Cuckoo instead.

 Birding Cambodia and Angkor Wat.